 Although the potential of the flipped classroom for promoting student learning is widely advocated, there is little empirical evidence supporting its actual benefits in terms of student learning outcomes.
 The purpose of this systematic literature review was to collectively examine the empirical research on flipped classrooms in formal, K-12 and post-secondary mathematics and science classrooms in order to gain insight into the effectiveness of this approach on student learning outcomes.
 The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) (Moher et al., 2009) framed the identification, screening, eligibility and inclusion of articles for critical analyses.
 Data analysis indicated that a majority of the studies published within math and science classrooms were conducted in post-secondary settings and showed promise for positively improving students' understanding in calculus-based courses.
-Yet, there remains little objective, empirical evidence rejecting or accepting the flipped classroom as an effective approach for improving student learning in K-12 math and science classrooms.
-This systematic review provides a current understanding of the flipped classroom in K-12 and post-secondary math and science classrooms and serves as a basis for further exploring the design principles and effectiveness of flipped classrooms in these settings.
+Yet, there remains little objective, empirical evidence rejecting or accepting the flipped classrooms.
+This systematic review provides a current understanding of the flipped classroom in K-12 and post-secondary math and science classrooms in K-12 and post-secondary math and science classrooms in these settings.